Neutrinos as qubits and qutrits: Introduction

-This paper illustrates tripartite entanglement in neutrinos by considering them as ``qutrits".
+In this paper, we have presented the mathematical framework for neutrinos to be used in ternary system.
+We illustrate tripartite entanglement in neutrinos by considering them as ``qutrits".
 A qutrit is a linear superposition of three orthonormal basis states, $\ket{1}$, $\ket{2}$ and $\ket{3}$ : $\ket{\psi}=\alpha\ket{1}+\beta \ket{2}+\gamma\ket{3}$, where $|{\alpha}|^2+|{\beta}|^2+|{\gamma}|^2=1$ and $\alpha,\beta,\gamma \in \mathbb{C}$.
 Since neutrino flavour states are a superposition of three states, it is only natural to try and characterize them as qutrits.
 We do this by mapping the density matrix for neutrinos to a generalized Poincar\'e sphere \cite{Caves:2000,Omar:2016}.
 In the two-flavour neutrino oscillation, geometric and topological phases such as the Berry's and Panchratnam's phase in terms of oscillation probabilities have been calculated using the Poincar\'e sphere and are directly observable\cite{Mehta:2009ea,Blasone:1999tq}.
 The Poincar\'e sphere has its origin in optics and is a way of visualizing different types of polarized light using the mapping from SU(2) to $S^3$.
 A qubit represents a point on the Poincar\'e sphere of SU(2) defined as, complex projective line $\mathcal{H}^2 = \mathcal{C}P^1 = SU(2)/U(1)$.
 A generalization of the Poincar\'e sphere to SU(3) can be constructed \cite{Arvind:1996rj,Mallesh:1997,Khanna:1997}.
 This construction has been the basis for characterizing qutrits that live in a 3-dimensional Hilbert space $\mathcal{H}^3$.
 A qutrit is represented by a point on the complex projective plane $\mathcal{H}^3 = \mathcal{C}P^2 = SU(3)/U(2)$ \cite{Bolukbasi:2006}.
-This work describes the entanglement of neutrinos by constructing Poincar\'e sphere representation for two and three-flavour neutrino states using SU(2) Pauli matrices and SU(3) Gell-Mann matrices, respectively, to map the neutrino states to the qutrits states of quantum information theory.
+This work describes the entanglement of neutrinos by constructing Poincar\'e sphere representation for two- and three-flavour neutrino states using SU(2) Pauli matrices and SU(3) Gell-Mann matrices, respectively, to map the neutrino states to the qutrits states of quantum information theory.